Find Diabetes Care at One of Our Arkansas Locations

 National Diabetes Prevention Program

 The National Diabetes Prevention Program is an evidence-based program that provides a supportive environment where participants come together to learn how they can reduce their risk of developing type 2 diabetes through a nutritious diet and exercise.
-The yearlong program is comprised of 16 sessions followed by 6 maintenance sessions and is offered in Little Rock, North Little Rock and Benton.
+The program meets for 16 weekly sessions and 6 monthly follow-up sessions and is offered in Little Rock, North Little Rock and Benton.
 Call 501-202-1540 to register or learn more.

 Diabetes Support Group